-- The director that oversees the school will meet with the principal and review the audit findings. - The director that oversees the school will review internal account processes and documentation. - The results of this audit will be appropriately reflected in the principal's annual evaluation.
+- The Regional Superintendent will meet the Director of Audit and Business Support Center to review the business practice bulletin with the purpose of developing comprehensive training for principals. - The director that oversees the school will meet with the principal and review the audit findings. - The director that oversees the school will review internal account processes and documentation. - The results of this audit will be appropriately reflected in the principal's annual evaluation.

 The North Regional Office recognizes the seriousness of this finding.
-We will work with the school to develop, implement, and monitor sound business practices that should prevent further occurrences of this nature.
+We will work with the school to develop, implement, and continue to monitor sound business practices that should prevent further occurrences of this nature.
 As always, I may be reached at (754) 321-3600 for additional information.